 The Links tab is a powerful tool for discovering backlink opportunities.
 Quality backlinks are essential for boosting your Domain Authority, which would lead to better SEO for your website.

 In this tab, you can see how many total backlinks your website has and monitor its growth by doing weekly and monthly checks.
 You can then focus your efforts on backlink generation if you see your backlink profile stagnating.

 Similar to its Google counterpart, Bing also offers Bing Webmaster Tools (Bing Search Console) to help SEO professionals optimize their site experience for Bing indexing.

 Getting Started With Webmaster Tools For Bing

 Webmaster Tools for Bing is designed to help your content get found and indexed by Bing.
-In the platform, you’ll also be able to see similar statistics such as clicks from search, impressions, pages indexed and pages crawled.
+In the platform, you’ll also be able to see similar statistics such as clicks from searches, impressions, pages indexed, and pages crawled.

 Using the tool, you’ll be able to detect any crawl or indexing errors with ease and fix it.
-Bing Webmaster Tools will help you to perform similar functions to Google Webmaster Tools such as submitting sitemaps to Bing, check for crawl errors and analyze mobile-friendliness.
+Bing Webmaster Tools will help you to perform similar functions to Google Webmaster Tools, such as submitting sitemaps to Bing, checking for crawl errors, and analyzing mobile-friendliness.

 For the full list of features and tutorials, visit Bing Webmaster Help.